Application for Residencies

-There are some partial scholarships for those with large scale financial hardship; please indicate this in your application if you feel you qualify.
+There are limited partial scholarships for those with large scale financial hardship; please indicate this in your application if you feel you qualify.
 Our full scholarship opportunities for each residency period will be listed below.
 No other full scholarships are available.

 For the spring residency period, SAFTA will be pairing with Lambda Literary to offer two fellowships (one full fellowship and one 50% fellowship) for a week-long residency to LGBTQIA+ writers of any genre.
 Lambda believes Lesbian, Gay, Bisexual, Transgender and Queer literature is fundamental to the preservation of our culture, and that LGBTQIA+ lives are affirmed when our stories are written, published and read.
 All applicants to the two fellowships must identify as LGBTQIA+.
 Partial scholarships also available to any applicant with financial need.
-This year's judges will be Wren Hanks, Noh Anothai, and librecht bake
+This year's judges will be Wren Hanks, Noh Anothai, and librecht baker.

 Limited partial (15-30%) scholarships are also available to applicants with financial need.

-Residents are expected to perform approximately 5 hours per week of service work at the farm as part of their residency.
+Residents are expected to perform approximately five hours per week of service work at the farm as part of their residency.
 This mostly includes feeding and caring for farm animals, as well as general maintenance at Firefly Farms.
 For more information, you can see our Firefly Farms guide.

 The length of a residency can run from one to three weeks.
 We are currently accepting applications for: